cinemathequefr/Publications_cycles/data/PROG341 Septembre-novembre 2025/PROG341_GLOBAL/PROG341_LISTE_FILMS.md

   * Hollywood Parade
   * Homme qui a vu l'homme qui a vu l'ours (L')
   * I Love Lucy: Lucy Meets Orson Welles
-  * In the Land of Don Quixote : Flamenco Lesson
   * It's All True: Based on an Unfinished Film by Orson Welles
   * Jane Eyre
   * King Lear in New York